v1k45/django-notify-x/README.rst

 =========
 - This app works exactly the same as the stable version, the only differences are version support.

-- **Currently, this app only supports Django 1.8.x on Python3.**.
+- **Currently, this app only supports Python3.**.
 Support for Python2.7 will be soon added.

-- This app uses *tkhyn*'s `django-gm2m <https://bitbucket.org/tkhyn/django-gm2m>`__.
-For some reasons, ``gm2m`` has no support for django 1.9 as of now.
-This is why there is no support for versions above 1.8 in django-notify-x.

 - The tests for python27 are failing only for few methods, they'll be resolved ASAP :)

 TODO List
 =========

-- Support python27 and django19
+- Support python27
 - Convert *Function based views* to *Class Based views*.

 .. _django-notifications: https://www.github.com/django-notifications/django-notifications/